API Design Line

 Stations

-- The goal of the API is to hide backend data models and discrepancies.
+- The API is intended to shield consumers from backend complexity and inconsistencies.

 - API consumer segments (internal and external) are identified.